NFL Rumors: Rob Gronkowski Sparks Comeback Speculation With Cryptic Message On Twitter

 — HT (@ClevelandGod) September 10, 2019

-Gronkowski’s tweet made waves on Tuesday, though it was quickly overshadowed by allegations that new Patriots wide receiver Antonio Brown had sexually assaulted a former trainer.
+Gronkowski’s tweet made waves on Tuesday, though it was quickly overshadowed by allegations that new Patriots wide receiver Antonio Brown had assaulted a former trainer.
 As The Inquisitr reported, the lawsuit claims that Brown assaulted the woman on three occasions, a claim he has denied.

-This has led to speculation that the Patriots could cut ties with Brown before he even plays a game for them — a move that could open the door even more for a comeback from Rob Gronkowski.
+This has led to speculation that the Patriots could cut ties with Brown before he even plays a game for them — a move that could open the door even more for a comeback from Gronk.

 This is not ok.
 You can't do this to us Gronk… https://t.co/lc6pUrn6ab